 Coach Board Member (1).
-The Nominating and Governance Committee shall solicit nominations of coaches from the population of current USA Judo member coaches in good standing.
-The nominees will be considered by the Nominating and Governance Committee.
-The Nominating and Governance Committee shall select three (3) qualified individuals from those nominated who shall then stand for election (or, in the event there are fewer than 3 qualified nominees, the names of all qualified nominees).
-All current USA Judo member coaches shall then vote for the Board Member.
-Each USA Judo member coach shall have one (1) vote.
+The Coach Board Member will come from USA Judo Coach Members who are in good standing.
+At the appropriate time, the Nominating and Governance Committee will solicit nominations of coaches who are Coach Members, in accordance with procedures to be established by the Nominating and Governance Committee.
+The nominees will be considered by the Nominating and Governance Committee to determine if they qualify to serve if elected.
+The Nominating and Governance Committee will then timely present the names of at least three (3) qualified nominees (or, in the event there are fewer than three (3) qualified nominees, the names of all qualified nominees) who shall then stand for election.
+All current USA Judo Coach Members (as defined in Section 6.1.(a)(2) of these Bylaws) in good standing shall have one (1) vote for the Coach Board Member in accordance with procedures to be established by USA Judo.
 The individual with the highest vote total is elected.

 National Affiliated Organization Director (1).
-If there are no National Affiliated Organization members, then the National Affiliated Organization Director seat shall be vacant.
-If there is one (1) National Affiliated Organization member, then that organization shall select a qualified individual to serve as the National Affiliated Organization Director.
-If there is more than one (1) National Affiliated Organization member, then the Organizations as a group shall select a qualified individual to serve as the National Affiliated Organization Director.
+If there are no National Affiliated Organization Members, then the National Affiliated Organization Director seat shall be vacant.
+If there is one (1) National Affiliated Organization Member, then that organization shall select a qualified individual to serve as the National Affiliated Organization Director.
+If there is more than one (1) National Affiliated Organization Member, then the Organizations as a group shall select a qualified individual to serve as the National Affiliated Organization Director.

-Should this role be vacant, the seat will not count towards to the total membership of the Board of Directors for the purposes of calculating one third athlete composition nor calculation of quorum.
+Should this role be vacant, the seat will not count towards the total membership of the Board of Directors for the purposes of calculating one third athlete composition nor calculation of quorum.

-All Directors/Board Members shall be selected without regard to race, color, national origin, gender, age, religion, gender identity or expression, disability, or sexual orientation.
+All Directors/Board Members shall be selected without regard to race, color, national origin, gender, age, religion, gender identity or expression, disability, or sexual orientation, and should provide for reasonable representation of both males and females on the board of directors or other governing board.

-Section 6.7.
+Section 7.7.
 Independent Director(s)

-The Board, through its Nominating and Governance Committee, shall affirmatively make a determination as to the independence of each Director, and disclose those determinations.
+The Board, through its Nominating and Governance Committee, shall affirmatively make a determination as to the independence of each candidate for an Independent Director position and/or a current Independent Director, and disclose those determinations.
 Under the definition of “independence” adopted by the Board, an “independent Director” shall be determined to have no material relationship with USA Judo, either directly or through an organization that has a material relationship with USA Judo.
 A relationship is “material” if, in the judgment of the Nominating and Governance Committee, it would interfere with the Director’s independent judgment.
 To assist it in determining whether a Director is independent, the Board shall adopt the guidelines set forth below, which shall be applied on a case-by-case basis by the Nominating and Governance Committee.

-A Director shall not be considered independent if, within the preceding five (5) years:
+A Director shall not be considered independent if, within the preceding two (2) years:

+Individuals serving as an independent member of a USA Judo committee may continue to be considered as having an independent perspective if they stand for election/selection to a board seat reserved for a member with an independent perspective following committee service without stepping away from the USA Judo for two (2) years if they have continued to meet all other criteria for an independent perspective.

-the Director was employed by or held any governance position (whether a paid or volunteer position) with USA Judo, the international federation of Judo, the international regional sport entity of Judo, or any sport family entity of Judo;
+the candidate/Director is/was employed by or held any governance position (whether a paid or volunteer position) with USA Judo, the IJF, the international regional sport entity of Judo, PanAmerican Judo Confederation (“PJC”), or any other sport family entity connected to USA Judo;